-Yes, but the point of connection between the IDNO Networks and WPDs network must be within the defined boundary of the same Constraint Management Zone (CMZ).
+Yes, but the point of connection between the IDNO Networks and the DNO network must be within the defined boundary of the same Constraint Management Zone (CMZ).

 Yes, if you have an alternative/non-firm connection such as Active Network Management (ANM), Timed or Intertrip connection that limits you from exporting under certain conditions/ times of day, this will not affect your ability to participate in Flexible Power.

 However, any limiting instructions will take precedence over Flexible Power instructions, should the two conflict.